openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 ### Identify receiver

-* If you discover problems with local broadcast (AAPS not receiving BG values from xDrip+) go to Settings > Inter-app settings > Identify receiver and enter `info.nightscout.androidaps`.
+* If you discover problems with local broadcast (AAPS not receiving BG values from xDrip+) go to Settings > Inter-app settings > Identify receiver and enter `info.nightscout.aapspumpcontrol` (for AndroidAPS v3.0 and above) `info.nightscout.androidaps` (for older versions of Android APS).
 * Pay attention: Auto-correction sometimes tend to change i to capital letter.
-You **must use only lowercase letters** when typing `info.nightscout.androidaps`.
+You **must use only lowercase letters** when typing `info.nightscout.aapspumpcontrol`.
 Capital I would prevent AAPS from receiving BG values from xDrip+.

    ![xDrip+ Basic Inter-app Settings Identify receiver](../images/xDrip_InterApp_NS.png)